 Owners of buildings with particular systems (eg, sprinklers, fire alarms, lifts) also need to have a compliance schedule and file an annual building warrant of fitness to confirm that the specified systems are maintained and operating effectively.

-GST is calculated at 15% of the GST-exclusive consideration for the supply (ie, the purchase price of the real estate, excluding GST).
+GST is calculated at 15% of the GST-exclusive consideration.

-Compulsory zero-rating generally applies to transactions involving land between GST registered persons, provided that the purchaser intends on using the land to make taxable supplies.
+Compulsory zero-rating generally applies to transactions involving land between GST-registered persons, provided that the purchaser intends to use the land to make taxable supplies.
 Where the transaction is zero-rated, no GST is added to the sale price and no GST is returned by the vendor or claimed by the purchaser.
 However, the purchaser may be required to account for GST if the property will only partly be used for making exempt supplies.
-Due to the compulsory zero rating rules, GST is seldom payable in commercial transactions.

-No transfer or recordation tax or stamp duty is payable on real estate transactions in New Zealand, aside from nominal Land Information New Zealand registration fees.
+No transfer or recordation tax or stamp duty is payable on real estate transactions in New Zealand, aside from nominal Land Information New Zealand registration fees, therefore this is not an issue.

 Local councils in all areas of New Zealand charge annual rates on land within their respective jurisdictions.
 These are usually assessed by reference to the value of the land.
 There are also additional rates charged for commercial properties and hotel operators.
 Rates are payable on all land, except certain land used for public, charitable or religious purposes.

-While rates are the responsibility of the property owner, they are generally passed on to commercial tenants as a term of their lease.
+While rates are the responsibility of the property-owner, they are generally passed on to commercial tenants.

 Where a non-New Zealand tax resident receives passive income (including interest, dividends or royalties) from New Zealand tax residents, non-resident withholding tax (NRWT) must be deducted by the payor.
 The rates at which NRWT is deducted depend on the terms of any double tax agreement New Zealand has in place with the non-resident's country.
 If there is no double tax agreement in place, then the default NRWT rates are 15% for interest and royalties and 30% for dividends.